HerveMignot/chromadb-on-gcp/README.md

 gsutil mb -p <YOUR_PROJECT_ID> -l <REGION> gs://<YOUR_BUCKET_NAME>/
 ```

 Replace `<REGION>` with the desired region for your bucket.
 For example, `europe-west1` for the EU West region, `us-central1` for the US Central region.
 This bucket will be used to store the ChromaDB data, ensuring data persistence even if the Cloud Run service is scaled down or restarted.
-You can choose a different region based on your requirements and the location of your users.

 ## Step 2: Generate a custom Cloud Run yaml file